Podcast Equipment Guide 2026: Mics, Mixers & Video Gear

 • Lenovo IdeaPad 3 ($479.99) → Best budget option.
 We’ve seen clients run stable audio sessions without issue, though heavier editing may slow performance.

 We go into detail on the best podcast laptops in a dedicated guide.
-However, you can use the following comparison chart to check your options at a glance:

 What Equipment Do I Need for Video Podcasting?